Tito124pi/git-101/README.md

 # git-101

-really helpful for getting to know all the basic commands to navigante in the Console.
+really helpful for getting to know all the basic commands to navigate in the Console.